DataStax-Academy/zdm-scenario-katapod/step10.md

 with the app directly writing to Astra DB and finally skipping the ZDM (and Origin) altogether.

 This step is very simple.
-First stop the running API with Ctrl-C, then restart it by passing it the appropriate setting:
+The following command stops the running API, then restarts it by passing it the appropriate setting:

 ```
 ### {"terminalId": "api", "macrosBefore": ["ctrl_c"]}
-# Ctrl-C ...
+# A Ctrl-C to stop the running process ... followed by:
 CLIENT_CONNECTION_MODE=ASTRA_DB uvicorn api:app
 ```